 The pristine natural area may take some work to reach, but the effort required and limited numbers ensure that human impact on the region is minimized.
-In all of our exploration of the Canadian Rockies, there is hardly a place that competes in terms of natural beauty.
+In all of our exploration of the Canadian Rockies, I mean it when I say there is hardly a place that competes in terms of natural beauty.
 Landscape views around Lake O’Hara are sublime and feel as if they belong in a dream or movie.

 How To Visit Lake O’Hara

-- Scoring a campsite at Lake O’Hara (overnight option)
+- Score a campsite at Lake O’Hara (overnight option)

-- Getting reservations for a seat on the Lake O’ Hara Bus (for day hikers)
+- Get reservations for a seat on the Lake O’ Hara Bus (for day hikers)

-- Walking the access road in (day hikers)
+- Walk the access road in (day hikers)

-- Shelling out for the beautiful Lake O’ Hara Lodge (overnight option)
+- Shel out for the beautiful Lake O’ Hara Lodge (overnight option)

-- Booking the Elizabeth Parker Hut (overnight option
+- Book the Elizabeth Parker Hut (overnight option)